The outcome of the race for the White House will have a strong impact on the Middle East, including the conflict between Israel and Palestine.

 Although incumbent President Joe Biden has some influence on Israel's policy, he is under pressure from many sides.
 (Source: Middle East Policy Council) |

-Many believe that Prime Minister Netanyahu is biding his time and hoping that Donald Trump’s new presidency will put less pressure on Israel to give in to Palestinian national aspirations.
-However, it would be a risky gamble for Netanyahu to rely solely on Trump to prolong the conflict, as the former US President has had tensions with him in the past.
+Many believe that Prime Minister Netanyahu is biding his time and hoping that Donald Trump’s new term as President will put less pressure on Israel to give in to Palestinian national aspirations.
+However, it would be a risky gamble for Netanyahu to rely solely on Trump to prolong the conflict, as the former US President had previously had tensions with him.

-Meanwhile, Kamala Harris's administration will likely inherit and follow Biden's general policy line, although it may not be as strongly pro-Israel as the current President is doing.
+Meanwhile, the Kamala Harris administration will likely inherit and follow Mr. Biden's general policy line, even though it may not be as strongly supportive of Israel as the current President is.

 An administration led by Vice President Kamala Harris would reflect the polarization within the Democratic Party over the Gaza conflict.
 (Source: AFP) |

-For the United States, whose defense strategy increasingly revolves around great power competition, Washington sees itself as the creator and protector of the rules-based order.
-The United States has invested trillions of dollars in energy security, benefiting Gulf energy producers and global consumers.
-But for Gulf states that are skeptical of America’s commitment, it is necessary to maintain close ties with all parties.
+CSIS emphasizes that for the United States, whose defense strategy increasingly revolves around great power competition, Washington sees itself as the creator and protector of the rules-based order.
+The United States has invested trillions of dollars in energy security, benefiting Gulf energy producers as well as global consumers.
+However, for Gulf states that are skeptical of America’s commitment, it is necessary to maintain close relations with all sides.

 US Secretary of State Antony Blinken (2nd left) and Gulf Cooperation Council (GCC) foreign ministers at a meeting in Riyadh, Saudi Arabia, June 7, 2023.
 (Source: AFP) |

-Specifically, the United Arab Emirates (UAE) helped negotiate the exchange of Russian and Ukrainian prisoners, and Qatar mediated between the US and the Taliban and Hamas.
-However, Washington has raised alarm when it saw China start building a military base in the UAE, Russia pouring capital into Dubai, and Saudi Arabia opening up to Beijing's investment in semiconductors, artificial intelligence, and surveillance equipment.
+Specifically, the United Arab Emirates (UAE) helped negotiate the exchange of Russian and Ukrainian prisoners, Qatar mediated between the US and the Taliban and Hamas.
+However, Washington has raised alarm when it saw China start building a military base in the UAE, Russia pouring capital into Dubai and Saudi Arabia opening up to Beijing's investment in the fields of semiconductors, artificial intelligence and surveillance equipment.

-Although the Gulf States are not a key player in the US regional strategy, Washington should seek to further strengthen ties and draw them into its efforts on Iran and Gaza, according to CSIS.
-Former President Trump has repeatedly criticized US military intervention in the Middle East and called for Washington to achieve “energy dominance.”
-This move is likely to undermine the Gulf States’ efforts to regulate the market.
-In addition, these countries have become increasingly cautious about US military action against Iran, fearing retaliation from Tehran.
+According to CSIS, although the Gulf States are not a "card" in the US's regional strategy, Washington should seek to further tighten relations, attracting these countries to efforts on Iran and Gaza.
+Former President Trump has repeatedly criticized US military intervention in the Middle East and called for Washington to "dominate in energy", a move that is likely to weaken the Gulf States' efforts to regulate the market.
+In addition, these countries are also increasingly cautious about US military actions against Iran, fearing retaliation from Tehran.

-Like many other countries, Middle Eastern governments have long been accustomed to the US president having a strong influence on their security, but no influence on who holds the seat of power.
+Like many other countries, Middle Eastern governments have long been accustomed to the US president having a strong influence on their security, but not having the power to influence who holds the seat of power.
 In the Middle East, in particular, US presidents are often unpopular.
-On top of that, all Middle Eastern leaders believe they will outlast whoever wins the US election in November.
+Above all, all Middle Eastern leaders believe they will outlast whoever wins the US race in November.
 In addition, the CSIS report shows that the American public is increasingly skeptical of Washington’s involvement in the Middle East.
-Regardless of the election outcome, difficult decisions will always await the new president and governments in this oil-rich region.
+Regardless of the election result, difficult decisions will always await the new president and governments in this oil-rich region.

 Regardless of the election results, difficult decisions will always await the new US President and the governments of Middle Eastern countries.
 (Source: ABC) |

-In addition, the new President's administration will face many difficult decisions as it must weigh traditional ties with Middle Eastern allies against the ever-changing international environment.
-Regardless of who wins the White House race, the issue of security, influence and cooperation in the Middle East will continue to test Washington's mettle and strategic vision in an increasingly polarized world.
+In addition, the new President's administration will face many difficult decisions when weighing traditional ties with Middle Eastern allies against the constantly changing international environment.
+Regardless of who wins the White House race, the issue of security, influence and cooperation in the Middle East will still be a test of Washington's mettle and strategic vision in an increasingly polarized world.

 Source: https://baoquocte.vn/quan-he-voi-trung-dong-nut-that-chien-luoc-cho-tan-tong-thong-my-292558.html